-Check the distance.
-The remote key may be too far from the vehicle.
+- Check the distance.
+The remote key may be too far from the vehicle. - Check the location.

-- Checkthe location.
 Other vehicles or objects may be blocking the signal. - Check the remote key's battery.
-See "Battery Replacement" under Remote Key Operation

-8. - If the remote key is still not working correctly, see your dealer or a qualified technician for service.
+See "Battery Replacement" later in this section. - If the remote key is still not working correctly, see your dealer or a qualified technician for service.